ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The starting forecast hour for the plotting task.
 For example, if a forecast starts at 18h/18z, this is considered the 0th forecast hour, so "starting forecast hour" should be 0, not 18.
 If a forecast starts at 18h/18z, but the user only wants plots from the 6th forecast hour on, "starting forecast hour" should be 6.

 ``PLOT_FCST_INC``: (Default: 3)
    Forecast hour increment for the plotting task.
-This may be the same as ``INCR_CYCL_FREQ``, or it may be a multiple of ``INCR_CYCL_FREQ``.
-For example, if ``INCR_CYCL_FREQ`` is set to 3, there will be forecast output every three hours for the duration of the forecast.
+This may be the same as ``LBC_SPEC_INTVL_HRS``, or it may be a multiple of ``LBC_SPEC_INTVL_HRS``.
+For example, if ``LBC_SPEC_INTVL_HRS`` is set to 3, there will be forecast output every three hours for the duration of the forecast.
 If the user wants plots of all of this output, they should set ``PLOT_FCST_INC: 3``.
 If the user only wants plots for some of the output (e.g., every 6 hours), they should set ``PLOT_FCST_INC: 6``.
 However, there must be forecast output available at the designated increments to produce the plots.
 In this example, setting ``PLOT_FCST_INC: 7`` would produce an error because there is only forecast output available for hours 3, 6, 9, ..., etc.

 ``PLOT_FCST_END``: (Default: "")
    The last forecast hour for the plotting task.
 For example, if a forecast run for 24 hours, and the user wants plots for each available hour of forecast output, they should set ``PLOT_FCST_END: 24``.
 If the user only wants plots from the first 12 hours of the forecast, the "last forecast hour" should be 12.